-- An ounce of silver that weighs 26 grams - In Step 1 didn't already condemn this fake silver eagle, Step 2 does so decisively.
+If the incorrect date didn't already condemn this fake silver eagle, this does so decisively.
 A genuine silver eagle weighs 31.101 grams.
 (The forger also got the diameter wrong.
 This fake eagle measures 38.86 mm rather than the 40.6 mm it should.)
 The weight of a coin is something that forgers almost always get wrong.
-If a modern coin is off-weight, be very wary!
+If a modern coin is off-weight, be very wary.

-- A silver eagle with no reeding - If you ever see an American Silver Eagle without reeded edges, it's not a mint error, but a Chinese fake silver coin.
-One wonders how they can get things like this so obviously wrong!
+If you ever see an American Silver Eagle without reeded edges, it's not a mint error, but a Chinese fake silver coin.
+One wonders how they can get things like this so obviously wrong.